rbpollock/labboNetwork/docs/tldr/tasks.md

 ---
-description: About tasks and payments in Colony
+description: About tasks and payments in Labbo
 sidebar_position: 5
 ---